 If you’re dealing with mystery moisture in your kitchen, a leaky refrigerator could be the culprit.
 Fortunately, fixing this problem doesn’t require buying a new refrigerator.
 In fact, you can solve this problem with these simple leaky fridge fixes.

 Faulty seals allow warm air in and cool air out.
 As a result, the interior temperature of your refrigerator will rise, causing it to work overtime to keep things cool.
 This extra work will build up condensation around the cooling coils, resulting in drips.
 Over time, these pools will grow and eventually become large puddles.
 Begin by checking your rubber door gaskets.
 If you notice a faulty seal, scrub the gaskets with warm water.
 This will remove any buildup.
 Applying a thin layer of petroleum jelly to the gasket can also create a seal.
 If you still have a faulty seal, you may need to call a technician to replace your gaskets.

 Inspect Your Defrost Drain

-Your defrost drain moves condensation out of your fridge and into the drain pan.
+The defrost drain moves condensation out of your fridge and into the drain pan.
 Over time, ice and debris can clog the drain, resulting in backups and a wet kitchen floor.
 The location of your defrost drain will vary based on your refrigerator’s make and model.
 Consult your user’s manual to locate the drain.
 In most cases, flushing your drain with warm water will clear any blockage.
-If the line is clogged with debris, use a water-baking soda mixture (1 teaspoon of baking soda and 2 cups of water) to loosen stubborn buildup.
+If the line is clogged with debris, use a water-baking soda mixture (one teaspoon of baking soda and two cups of water) to loosen stubborn buildup.

 Look at Your Drain Pan